victorquinn/dynasty/docs/table/describe.md

 }
 ```

 Note: This is a change from Dynasty < 1.x.
-In prior versions, Dynasty returned the messy Amazon response directly, but now it will always return a nice clean response.
+In prior versions, Dynasty returned the Amazon response directly, but now it will always return a nice clean response.
 However, this may require updating some code if you expect the response to be in the [Amazon format](http://vq.io/GEFijX).

 Or create a table object and call it on that table object